bench745/Sonoff-SmartThings-Compatible-Firmware/README.md

 },
 "config":{
  	"relay":"<1 or 0, 1 indicates relay is closed and 0 indicates the relay is open>",
-	"freq":"<the nuber of seconds between each report>", "hyst":"<the number of checks that each person must fail to report before absence in confirmed>", "mode":"<1 or 0, 1 indicates report only one state change and 0 indicates a report per check>", "btn":"<1 or 0, 1 indicates that the onboard button directly controls the relay>"}
+	"freq":"<the number of seconds between each report>", "hyst":"<the number of checks that each person must fail to report before absence in confirmed>", "mode":"<1 or 0, 1 indicates report only one state change and 0 indicates a report per check>", "btn":"<1 or 0, 1 indicates that the onboard button directly controls the relay>"}